 Sundance 2010: Spotlight - Narrative

-Bran Nue Dae / Australia (Director: Rachel Perkins; Screenwriters: Reg Cribb, Rachel Perkins, and Jimmy Chi) – In the summer of 1965, a young man is filled with the life of the idyllic old pearling port Broome – fishing, hanging out with his mates and his girl.
+Bran Nue Dae / Australia (Dir.: Rachel Perkins; Screenwriters: Reg Cribb, Rachel Perkins, and Jimmy Chi) – In the summer of 1965, a young man is filled with the life of the idyllic old pearling port Broome – fishing, hanging out with his mates and his girl.
 Cast: Rocky McKenzie, Jessica Mauboy, Geoffrey Rush, Ernie Dingo.
 U.S. Premiere.

 Daddy Longlegs / USA (Directors and Screenwriters: Benny Safdie and Josh Safdie) – A swan song to excuses and responsibilities, to fatherhood and self-created experiences, and to what it's like to be truly torn between being a child and being an adult.
 Cast: Ronald Bronstein, Sage Ranaldo, Frey Ranaldo.
 North American Premiere.